Resources

 Joanne Stepaniak

 Along with Bryanna, Joanne has some of the best vegan cheese recipes around, including cheese spreads, dips, sauces, and cheesecakes.
-Her Uncheese Cookbook is a frequently referenced book in my kitchen.
-I've run across various vegan "grilled cheese" recipes, but hers is the one I use time and time again.
+Her Uncheese Cookbook as well as the newer The Ultimate Uncheese Cookbook are frequently referenced books in my kitchen.
+I've run across various vegan "grilled cheese" recipes, but hers are the ones I use time and time again.
 Her cheesecakes are the most decadent, wonderful desserts you'll ever find!

 Hannah Kaminsky

-For drop-dead-fabulous, calorie laden sweets, look no further than Hannah's My Sweet Vegan cookbook.
-When I want to WOW guests, THIS is the book I use.
+For drop-dead-fabulous, calorie laden sweets, look no further than any of Hannah's cookbooks:

 Hannah also has a blog where she posts one or two recipes each week.
 Most recipes are desserts, but she also features breads, dips, and other dishes occasionally.
 For all the sweets she creates, it blows me away how skinny she stays!!